CivicActions/ssp-toolkit/docs/controls/SA.md

 As needed and approved by the CivicActions Security Office, documentation is available to appropriate personnel by granting access to the private Git repository.

+##### Ilias

+As the Ilias.de documentation is publicly available, there is no need to provide distribution mechanisms.

 ### SA-9: External Information System Services